jgirardet/pytest-qml/docs/index.md

 ## Issues

-If you encounter any problems, please [fille an issue](https://github.com/jgirardet/pytest-qml/issues/new/choose) along with a detailed description.
+If you encounter any problems, please [fill an issue](https://github.com/jgirardet/pytest-qml/issues/new/choose) along with a detailed description.

 ## Contributing